er-shrey/bulk-file-renamer/README.md

 # bulk-file-renamer

-Python, rename all files in a folder
+Rename all files in a folder in one shot